bbauman1/psyche/README.md

 #### Production

 * Scan the url code [here](https://expo.io/@bbauman1/psyche)
-* **Note:** Anyone you share this link with can see our app, but it won't come
-* up in searches on Expo's website.
-Also, the app might not be updated to the
+* **Important:** Anyone you share this link with can see our app, but it won't come up in searches on Expo's website.
-* latest version
+* This link is not guranteed to be the latest version of the app.

 #### Development